stereobooster/stereobooster.com/content/posts/native-like-pwa/index.md

 ## Known issues

-Be aware that while PWAs are very powerfull, there are still some issues.
+Be aware that while PWAs are very powerful, there are still some issues.
 For example:

 - https://firt.dev/notes/pwa-ios/
 - https://caniuse.com/?search=PWA